andrew/ultimate-awesome/README.md

 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
-- [awesome-telegram](https://github.com/kalanakt/awesome-telegram) - A curated list of awesome telegram groups, channels, bots, open source projects And Libraries.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.
 - [awesome-vorpal](https://github.com/vorpaljs/awesome-vorpal) - A curated list of delightful Vorpal extensions.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
+- [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).
 - [awesome-architecture](https://github.com/alexpulver/awesome-architecture) - A collection of awesome things related to architecture.
 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.
 - [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.